 Looking at the definition of the word "holiday", who deems that observation is warranted?
 Well, according to the definition above, the individual, government, or religious group.
 According to Wikipedia, the original meaning of the word is different from this.
 The word "holiday" comes from the Old English word haligdaeg.
 The word originally referred only to special religious days.
 In modern use, it means any special day of rest or relaxation, as opposed to normal days of work or school.
 The word derived from the notion of "Holy Day", and gradually evolved to its current form.

 What does God think of Easter and Christmas?

 Now, if we care about what God has in mind when it comes to "Holy Days", we should look and see if He tells us about any that He thinks are important.
 Of course if we don't care what He thinks, according to current practice we can make up our own.

 Have you ever looked to see what times God said to set aside for Him?
 Oh, sure, you think that He set them aside just for one group of people - and you are right.
 He set them aside for that group of people who want to do what He says to do.
 That group of people are the ones that God covenanted with Abraham to be His people.
 If you read the Bible, you will see that the entire world (all nations) will be blessed by the seed of Abraham.
-Who is that?
+Who is it that will be blessed?
 Well, all of us.
 Or at least, those who do things God's way and not their own.